A Second Foundation

 It does NOT predict:

-• What an individual will do
+• What a specific individual will do

 It DOES attempt to predict: